-We are aware of our position as the focal point for the interests and expectations of a broad range of stakeholders (employees, shareholders and investors, clients, suppliers, issuing companies, institutions and local communities), with whom we maintain a constant dialogue, managing our business so as to create value for our Company and also for our stakeholders.
+As one of the world leaders in the insurance sector we are the focal point for the interests and expectations of a broad range of stakeholders (employees, shareholders and investors, clients, suppliers, issuing companies, institutions and local communities), with whom we maintain a constant dialogue.
+This is why we manage our business so as to create value for our Company and also for our stakeholders.

 We want to play an active role in creating a sustainable future by pursuing the goal of economic development that leads to a continuous improvement in our business results and in the economic, social and environmental conditions of the communities in which we operate.